 Selecting the right child lock can be confusing, don’t worry, I’ve been there!
 Here are the different types of child locks I have used at home or on vacation.

-Baby gate for doorway$$$$$Check price on AmazonOpens in a new tab.
+Baby gate for doorway | $$$$$ | Check price on Amazon |

 With these, you are 100% sure to fully childproof your doors.
 However, sometimes, like when traveling, you need an alternative to real child lock products.